Employment as a student is a learning experience and a means to develop and enhance positive values regarding work and service.

 Funding for Graceland's student employment program comes from the Federal Work-Study Program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.

 Federal Work-Study is a need-based employment program for citizens and permanent residents of the United States or eligible non-citizens.
 To apply, file your FAFSA.
 You are notified of your eligibility for FWS on the award notice issued to you from Student Financial Services.
 Eligibility for FWS does not guarantee employment.
 It is your responsibility to interview with prospective campus employers and accept employment.
 The maximum FWS award you can earn depends on your financial need and other financial aid you may be receiving.

 Student employment funded by the university may be available regardless of your financial need.

 Specific to International Students: As an F-1 immigration status international student, you are only allowed to work on campus without specific immigration authorization.
-Contact the Graceland Intercultural Office about eligibility and the off campus employment authorization process.
-If you choose to work on campus and there is sufficient room in your educational budget, a 10 hour per week work eligibility.
+Contact the Graceland Intercultural Office about eligibility and the off-campus employment authorization process.
+If you choose to work on campus and there is sufficient room in your educational budget, there is a 10-hour-per-week work eligibility.
 International students may not work more than 20 hours a week without violating their student visa.
 Most students use the money they earn for miscellaneous expenses.
-To obtain an institutional employment position, you need to complete the online student employment application, work with the Director of the Intercultural Office to complete required government forms and the Student Employment Coordinator to locate possible positions.
-After being hired, report to the Intercultural Office to make arrangements to apply for a US Social Security Number if you do not already have one.
-Graceland University cannot guarantee a position to any student as positions are limited.
+To obtain an institutional employment position, you need to complete the online student employment application, work with the director of the Intercultural Office to complete required government forms and work with the Student Employment Coordinator to locate possible positions.
+After being hired, report to the Intercultural Office to make arrangements to apply for a U.S. social security number if you do not already have one.
+Graceland University cannot guarantee a position to any student, as positions are limited.

 How to Apply